garygriswold/Bible.js/Plugins/AudioPlayer/README.md

-**** This plugin is not finished ****

 AudioPlayer
 ===========

-Native AudioPlayers for Android and iOS, which "bookmark" the position of play for multiple videos.
+Native AudioPlayers for Android and iOS.

 Example Use of Plugin
 ---------------------